ENCODE-DCC/encoded/src/encoded/schemas/changelogs/file.md

 ## Changelog for file.json

+sra file format is import_only file statuses import_only

 ### Schema version 9.a

 * *paired_end* enums list was expanded to include a"1,2" value that is acceptable only for *file_format* = sra files that have *run_type* = paired_ended